 Mediaflo is the university's online media management system.
-It allows users to upload, manage, deliver and share video, audio and images via the university’s learning management system (TRACS), web content management system (Gato), personal website or blog.
+It allows users to upload, manage, deliver and share video, audio and images via the university’s learning management system Canvas, web content management system (Gato), personal website or blog.
 Mediaflo accounts are currently restricted to Texas State faculty and staff.
-While students will not be issued personal accounts, they have the ability to upload media to a faculty or staff member’s media library dropbox.
+While students will not be issued personal accounts, they have the ability to upload media to a faculty or staff member’s media library.

 Mediaflo and Gato

 Videos may be embedded into a Gato page using the Embed Video content type or any of the video card options available in various content types.

 Creating and Uploading Captions.
 Retrieved from http://mediaflo.its.txstate.edu/documentation/captions.html